-'''

-qsub <script-name>
+qsub <script>

-'''

-where you will replace <script-name> with the file containing the submission script.
+where you will replace <script> with the file name of the submission script.

-- It can take a minute for the job to be incorporated in the queue, after which you can use: - showg to show the queue, - and job-specific commands such as showstart, checkjob, canceljob - Read more on the wiki pages GPC Quickstart, Moab and 11q shows the queue.
+- It can take a minute for the job to be incorporated in the queue, after which you can use: - showq to show the queue, - and job-specific commands such as showstart, checkjob, canceljob llsubmit <script> and 11q shows the queue.